Central Place Theory (CPT) – Locational Theory

 Explanation of terms: Central Place definition, low order, high order, sphere of influence

 - A Central Place is a settlement which provides one or more services for the population living around it.
+It has the highest order in urban hierarchy and houses the most expensive and beneficial economic activity.

 - Simple basic services (e.g. grocery stores, department stores) are said to be of low order.
 Specialized services (e.g. universities) are said to be of high order.